 We have two of these Ruggable rugs: an 8×10 in the living room and a 2.5’X10′ runner in the mudroom.
 I had a hard time finding a runner that I loved that was long enough for our mudroom, so I loved all the different sizing options available.
 There’s now a larger 9’x12′ option available, so I haven’t tried to wash that one yet, but I imagine it would probably be an experience that’s pretty similar to washing the 8’x10′ from our living room.
 Literally all I’ve done is pull the top layer off of the rug, toss it in the wash on low/delicate, add the regular amount of detergent that I would normally add, and press start.
 I’ve seen some people recommend vacuuming the rug well first, but I’ve never found that to be necessary.
 It just comes out perfectly every time.
 I dry my rugs in the dryer on low, and the largest one isn’t always fully dry, but I put it back in place anyway and it air dries the rest of the way.

-The 8×10 fits easily in my washer and is equivalent to a full load of laundry, but the runner really isn’t even half a load.
+The 8×10 fits easily in my washer and is equivalent to a full load of laundry, but the runner really isn’t even half a load even though it’s pretty big as far as runners go.
 You could definitely wash multiple smaller rugs together at the same time without any issue.

 Do They Really Look/Feel Like a Real Rug?